 I’m always looking for excuses to build wild rice into my cooking habits, and if you haven’t tried it yet, you really should.

-Today, we’re going to cover the basics around wild rice: namely what it is, nutritional facts, and ways you can cook with it.
+Today, we’re going to cover the basics of wild rice: namely what it is, nutritional facts, and ways you can cook with it.
 After you read this blog, you’ll know exactly how to fit it into your diet, how healthy it is, and why we love it so much.

 What is wild rice?